yottaawesome/fsnd-project-1/README.md

 ### Using Udacity's Vagrant VM

 Getting set up on Udacity's Vagrant VM does not require creating the "news" database, the user "newsuser", or creating a password file.
-However, the VM has neither psycopg2 installed for Python 3 nor virtualenv; instructions for fullfilling these requirements are provided as part of the instructions below.
+However, the VM does not have virtualenv; instructions for fullfilling this requirement is provided as part of the instructions below.

 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1) for your platform.
 You must use VirtualBox 5.1, as newer versions do not work with Vagrant.
 2. Install [Vagrant](https://www.vagrantup.com/downloads.html) appropriately for your platform.